Editor’s Note: This post was originally written in 2018, but as it’s the fall in a temperate rainforest these tips are still on point!

-Over the hot summer it can be hard to pull yourself away from the shores of our beautiful lakes to check out our amazing museums, but a rainy day provides the perfect opportunity soak in some local culture.
+Over the hot summer, it can be hard to pull yourself away from the shores of our beautiful lakes to check out our amazing museums, but a rainy day provides the perfect opportunity to soak in some local culture.

 Squamish Lil’wat Cultural Center

 The history of Whistler stretches much further back in time than when lifts started turning in our valley.
-In a day at the Squamish Lil’wat Cultural Center you can learn about the history, art, and culture of the local First Nations people.
-You can even connect with this living history through their many hands-on workshops.
+In a day at the Squamish Lil’wat Cultural Center, you can learn about the history, art and culture of the local First Nations people.

 Have you ever wanted to know about the ski history of this small town?
 Located just behind the Whistler Public Library is the Whistler Museum, a one-stop shop to learn all about our ski town Whis-tory.